 Gender-Specific Care: Why Separate Treatment for Teen Girls/Boys Can Lead to Better Outcomes.

-Diverse group of teens engaged in a supportive therapy session focused on gender-specific mental health care, highlighting emotional discussions and interactions.
+Diverse group of teens in a supportive therapy session highlighting gender-specific mental health care

 Table of Contents